Why is testing of asymptomatic STIs not routine?

 After consulting with three health care providers, however, you learned that none of these sites routinely test for STIs unless the person has a symptom or a reason.
 You might wonder…how can sexual health care be of high quality if it doesn't include a complete STI screening?
 Why is a full work-up not the standard practice?
 For one thing, while people infected with STIs are often asymptomatic, most asymptomatic people are not infected with STIs.
 The other major consideration is that there is no single test for STIs, but rather individual tests for each different STI and some tests are not considered as reliable if there are no symptopms.

 Medically, learning one's actual risk for STIs is the real key to determining whether testing is necessary, as well as what kinds of tests need to be requested.
-To get this information, a health care provider first learns about a person's sexual health status from her/his past and current health history, in writing and in a conversation.
+To get this information, a health care provider first learns about a person's sexual health status from their past and current health history, in writing and in a conversation.
 It's also good to be tested according to a person's history of risk.
 High quality health care doesn't involve testing everyone for every STI when they don't have symptoms (these are indications of not being at risk).
 For example, the number of recent partners is a better gauge of the need for comprehensive STI screening than simply having a new sexual partner, especially when safer sex techniques are used correctly and consistently.
 Simply put, using safer sex techniques consistently and correctly reduces risk for STIs, making testing less necessary.